Sharleen Spiteri: White on Blonde and increased popularity (1997–2001)

+Careful What You Wish For and hiatus (2001–2008)

+In 2001, Spiteri collaborated with American DJ Roger Sanchez on the track "Nothing 2 Prove", which featured on his debut album, First Contact (2001).
 In September 2002, Spiteri gave birth to her daughter Mysty Kyd, although this did not prevent her from working on another album.
-On 6 October 2003, Texas released their first single from their upcoming sixth album titled Carnival Girl, which featured rapping vocals by Canadian artist Kardinal Offishall.
-The song reached No. 9 on the UK Singles Chart, No. 15 on the Denmark Singles Charts, No. 41 in Switzerland, No. 43 on the Irish Singles Charts, No. 57 on the French Singles Charts top 100, and No. 94 on the German top 100.
+On 6 October 2003, Texas released their first single from their upcoming sixth album titled "Carnival Girl", which featured rapping vocals by Canadian artist Kardinal Offishall.
 On 30 October 2003, Texas released their long-awaited sixth studio album, Careful What You Wish For.
 The album did not make No. 1 in the United Kingdom like the past three albums (two studio releases and one Greatest Hits) but however, made No. 5 on the UK Album Charts and only managed Gold status awarded by the BPI for sales of over 100,000 copies in the United Kingdom.
 A second and final single, "I'll See It Through", was released on 8 December 2003.
 The single became the band's lowest charting single in the UK since "In My Heart" in 1991.
 The song only managed to make it to No. 40 on the UK Singles Chart and remained in the UK Top 100 for another two weeks.